Understanding Your Hormones

 “Brussels sprouts are high in fiber, vitamins, minerals, and antioxidants, making them a nutritious addition to your diet.”
 [9]

-Vegetables like broccoli, Brussel sprouts, and kale contain phytoestrogens with anti-cancer and anti-inflammatory properties.
+Vegetables like broccoli, Brussels sprout, and kale contain phytoestrogens with anti-cancer and anti-inflammatory properties.
 Diets rich in cruciferous vegetables are also associated with lower risk of many chronic diseases, including heart problems.

 “Broccoli sprouts, or in particular sulforaphane, up regulates an enzyme in phase II liver detoxification important in excreting excess estrogen.”
 [14]